-Fresh or canned sardines are stuffed with charmoula in this Moroccan snack.
+Fresh or canned sardines can be used in this spicy, crispy Moroccan snack.
+Featured in: Forgotten Fish

 For the Charmoula